timoleo23/Teams-PhoneNumbersManager/README.md

 As of today, this application supports the following scenarios:
 - Assign / Unassign PTSN numbers to a user
+- Assing / update the Emergency location
 - Assign / unassign voice policies to a user
+- Assign / unassign calling policies to a user

-- only Calling Plans (aka PSTN) configuration is supported - Direct Routing is our of scope
+Note: the solution only supports Calling Plans (aka PSTN) configuration  - Direct Routing is our of scope but the solution can be updated to support this scenario with minimum efforts using the appropriate PowerShell cmdlet.

-The architecture of this solution can be adapted to support other scenarios taht require delegated admin management of Teams phone system or any other feature accessible via PowerShell cmdlet or even MS Graph API.
+The architecture of this solution can be adapted to support other scenarios that require delegated admin management of Teams phone system or any other feature accessible via PowerShell cmdlet or even MS Graph API.

 Here is the application running in Microsoft Teams